Zee159/coachflux/COACHING_FRAMEWORK.md

 **Coaching Guidance:**
 - Once you and the coachee have thoroughly explored the reality, you are now in a position to **explore possible options for moving forward**
-- Develop a **number of broad options**, not just one or two
+- Facilitate user discovering **at least two viable options** (user-generated or AI-suggested)
+- **NEW: AI Assistance Available** - Users can request AI-generated options based on their goal and reality
-- Once you have developed a number of options, start to **evaluate which option is most likely to yield the best outcome(s)**
+- Once you have developed options, start to **evaluate which option is most likely to yield the best outcome(s)**
 - Encourage **creative thinking and alternative perspectives**
-- **Share ideas and explore alternatives** rather than giving direct advice
+- **Collaborative approach**: Facilitate user discovery first, then offer AI suggestions if requested

 **Implemented Prompts:**
 - What are the possible ways forward?